microsoftgraph/msgraph-sample-angularspa/tutorial/05-add-ms-graph.md

     ];
     ```

-1. Open the `./src/app/calendar/calendar.component.ts` file and replace its contents with the following.
+1. Open **./src/app/calendar/calendar.component.ts** and replace its contents with the following.

-    ```TypeScript
+    ```typescript
     import { Component, OnInit } from '@angular/core';
     import * as moment from 'moment-timezone';
+    import { findOneIana } from 'windows-iana';
+    import * as MicrosoftGraph from '@microsoft/microsoft-graph-types';

+    import { AuthService } from '../auth.service';
     import { GraphService } from '../graph.service';
-    import { Event, DateTimeTimeZone } from '../event';
     import { AlertsService } from '../alerts.service';

     @Component({